satriowaskitho/Newsscraper2100/README.md

 > Note:
-> - **BisnisIndonesia scraper is currently disabled due to parsing errors.
-It will be re-enabled in a future update.**
 > - Running [Kontan.co.id](https://www.kontan.co.id/) and [Jawapos](https://www.jawapos.com/) on the cloud currently leads to errors due to Cloudflare restrictions.
 > - Limitation: [Kontan.co.id](https://www.kontan.co.id/) scraper can process a maximum of 50 pages.